akrementsov/akrementsov/README.md

 ## Hello
 I have been learning iOS development with focus on UIKit.
 Since the beginning of March 2023 I've worked at [Koshelek app](https://koshelek.app).
-In addition, I am preparing for the IELTS exam.
-My target is a 7.0 - 7.5 score.

 ## iOS development skills
 - Swift